November 19, 2018

 In the past year, we considered a number of small-ish crossovers, but nothing quite worked out.
 The failure of Volvo XC40 stung the most — I had big hopes for that car.
 But it wasn't particularly premium for the money; seats were surprisingly uncomfortable; the no-knob HVAC controls on the touchpad drove the last nail into that coffin.
 The Subaru Crosstrek (XV) came very close, and I think I would've gotten one if the 6th gear was reasonably tall.
 Eventually, I had no choice, but shop a size up: above 4000 lbs cut-off, and more than 180" long.
 Once there, the 2019 Acura RDX and BMW X3 quickly came on top, and I went with the latter because Acura's infotainment is just too weird.

 My 2010 Wrangler was the best car I ever owned and almost completely reliable for the 9 years (2 days in the shop total; no break-downs aside from a flat battery once).
 I test-drove the JL and it is basically the same thing, only improved over JK everywhere they changed.
-However, and the headroom is just as lacking as before.
-In the JK, I had seat rails modified to lower the seat, but this time around I just don't have the energy for this.
+However, the headroom is just as lacking as before.
+In the JK, I modified the seat rails to lower the seat, but this time around I just don't have the energy.
 And frankly, I wanted to try something different.

 The 2019 X3 is oppressively large, but at least it has the headroom.